Quantifiers on languages and codensity monads: Extending the free semimodule monad to

 and the two coincide precisely when the \kl{semiring} is commutative. \AP For this reason, for the rest of the paper we will only consider commutative \kl{semirings} $S$.
 We also consider the associated $\Set$-monad $\Sm$, along with the profinite monad $\intro*\wS$ on $\Stone$ (cf.\ Section~\ref{sec:profinite-monads}).

 Throughout the section we fix an arbitrary finite and commutative \kl{semiring} $S$.
 Let $X$ be a \kl{Boolean space}, and denote by $B$ its dual algebra.
-We next recall from \cite{R2018} the description of the \kl{Boolean space} $\wS X$ in terms of \emph{\kl{measures}} on $X$.
-This will allow us to identify the concrete nature of the algebraic structure for the lifting of the monads for finite commutative \kl{semirings}.
+Next, we provide a concrete description of the \kl{Boolean space} $\wS X$ in terms of \emph{\kl{measures}} on $X$.
+For more details and for the proofs of several facts mentioned in this section, the interested reader is referred to \cite{R2018}.